Azure/bicep/docs/contributing-to-registry.md

 - `README.md`
   - The README file generated based on the contents of `metadata.json` and `main.bicep`.
 Do not update this file manually.
 - `version.json`
-  - The version file, together with the `azuredeploy.json` file, are used to calculate the patch version of the module automatically when publishing the module to the Bicep public module registry.
+  - The version file, together with the `azuredeploy.json` file, are used to calculate the patch version number of the module.
+Every time `azuredeploy.json` is changed, the patch version number gets bumped.
+The full version (`<ModuleMajorVersion>.<ModuleMinorVersion>.<ModulePatchVersion>`) will then be assigned to the module when it gets published to the Bicep public module registry.
+The process is done by the module publishing CI automatically.
 You should not edit this contents of the file.

 ### Authoring module files
 The only two files that you need to edit are `metadata.json` and  `main.bicep`.
 When authoring `main.bicep`, make sure to provide a description for each parameter and output.
 You are free to create other Bicep files and reference them as local modules in `main.bicep` if needed.
+You can also reference other external modules available in the Bicep public registry to help build your module.
 Once you are done, run `bicep-registry-module generate` again to refresh the other files.
 You may need to update `azuredeploy.parameters.json` to provide parameter values after the generation if there are changes to the template parameters.

 ## Updating an existing module
 To update an existing module, simply follow the [Authoring module files](#authoring-module-files) section to update and regenerate the module files.